subinprk/subinprk/README.md

 # subinprk
 Hello, I'm Subin!

-Entered 42Berlin in 2023 May
+Enrolled 42Berlin in 2023 May

 Also studying Electronic Engineering in Inha University, Incheon, South Korea from 2021